rishabh-arch/my-website/docs/whats-new/online.md

 - **Preloading Contents** – Load content in advance for smoother transitions.
 - **PDF Viewer** – View PDF files directly in the app with zoom and navigation controls.
 - **Live Streaming Support** – Stream live video from HLS or other sources directly in layouts.
+- **Font Family Selection** – Choose from multiple font families for text in custom layouts.
+- **New Border Styles** – Add borders to images and videos with various styles.
+- **Image & Video Effects** – Apply effects like grayscale, saturation, and blur to images and videos.
+- **Youtube Shorts Support** – Play YouTube Shorts directly in the app.
+- **Website * Iframe Features** – Enhanced support for displaying websites in iframes with custom controls.

 ---